inikishev/torchzero/README.md

 The list of modules is available here https://torchzero.readthedocs.io/en/latest/autoapi/torchzero/modules/index.html, although it is slightly outdated since I decided to rewrite the wiki.

 The modules represent gradient transformations and are freely combineable (see examples below).
-You can take newton, gauss-newton, any quasi-newton method, choose any line-search or trust region, add something else like restarts, even put a momentum somewhere in the mix.
+You can take newton, gauss-newton, any quasi-newton method, choose any line-search or trust region, add something else like restarts, even put a momentum or sharpness-aware minimization somewhere in the mix.

 ## How to use

-Construct a modular optimizer and use like any other pytorch optimizer, altough some modules require a closure as detailed in the next section.
+Construct a modular optimizer and use like any other pytorch optimizer, although some modules require a closure as detailed in the next section.

 ```py
 optimizer = tz.Modular(